|Assessment Type||Assessment length / details||Proportion|

 Taking the Welsh and Scottish referenda of 1997 as a starting point, this module will explore the concepts of ‘British’, ‘English’, ‘Welsh’ and ‘Scottish’ identity and their representations in contemporary film from devolution to the present day.
 Emphasis will be put on how contemporary film-making creates, maintains and sustains ideas about identity and belonging, as a means of exploring national, cultural and political identity during a transformative period in the history of the nations of Britain.
 Utilising a range of mainstream and art house films, as well as films which received a limited cinematic release (if, indeed, at all), this module aims to go beyond traditional ideas of ‘British National Cinema’ and seeks to explore the fractured and complex nature of identity as represented in a range of contemporary films.

-The ‘Beckhamisation’ of English Identity
+Britpop and the ‘Beckhamisation’ of English identity

-Brexit and Beyond
+Brexit, Covid 19 and Beyond

 |Skills Type||Skills details|